 As we all know, today’s healthcare environment is changing and demands for accountability – from true outcomes to demonstrated, proven cost-effectiveness – are becoming more important each and every day.

-In the Mental-Behavioral Health field the focus has shifted away from mere processes and procedures towards actual outcomes and performance based measurements.
-In other words, there has been a move from “simply throwing numbers on a page” to “utilizing those numbers to actually dictate the organizations day-to-day decision making.”
+In the mental-behavioral health field, the focus has shifted away from mere processes and procedures towards actual outcomes and performance-based measurements.
+In other words, there has been a move from “simply throwing numbers on a page” (or tracking data just to track it) to “utilizing those numbers to actually dictate the organization’s day-to-day decision making.”

-That being said, what professionals within the mental and behavioral health fields are discovering is that they can now more accurately analyze data, monitor treatments and maintain quality with mental health dashboards.
-Perhaps that information is coming from their Electronic Medical Records system and includes things such as patient statistics, quality of care, compliance, and overall enrollment levels.
-Or maybe that information is strung across numerous departments and composes general Financial, IT, Operation and employee metrics.
+That being said, what professionals within the mental and behavioral health fields are discovering is that they can now more accurately analyze data, monitor treatments and maintain quality with mental and behavioral health dashboards.
+Perhaps that information is coming from their Electronic Medical Records (EMR) or Electronic Health Records (EHR) system and includes things such as patient statistics, quality of care, compliance, and overall enrollment levels.
+Or maybe that information is strung across numerous departments and composes general financial, IT, operation and employee metrics.
 Whatever the case may be, dashboards are arming decision-makers with the critical information they need to plan for today and develop on-going strategies for the future – a must-have in today’s business setting.